dogweather/forkful/content/en/vba/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?

-Reading a text file in Visual Basic for Applications (VBA) involves programmatically accessing and extracting the contents of a text file from within an Office application.
-Programmers often perform this task to import or process data stored in flat files, facilitating automation and data manipulation directly within the Office ecosystem.

 ## How to:
 The simplest way to read a text file in VBA is by using the `Open` statement in combination with the `Input` or `Line Input` functions.
 Here's how you can do it:

 1. **Open the file for reading** - First, you need to open the file.
 Ensure the file path is accessible to the application.